 Independent Living Skills Training is designed to improve or maintain the ability of the individual(s) to live as independently as possible in the community.
-Training assists in recovering skills that have decreased as a result of onset of disability or teaching of these skills that a person with a disability has never had the opportunity to learn proficiently.
+Training assists in recovering skills that have decreased as a result of onset of a disability or the teaching of independent living skills so a person with a disability who has never had the opportunity to learn proficiently.

 ILCKC empowers consumers with the knowledge to perform the daily tasks essential for maintaining or obtaining independence.
-Life skills can include the following: household budgeting and financial management; utilizing public transportation (GET) or local paratransit (GET-A-Lift); navigating through the social services system; problem-solving techniques; personal safety; Attendant Care management such as interviewing, training, hiring, and terminating Personal Assistants; and becoming a proactive consumer of health care such as understanding medications, questions to ask of a physician, and choosing a primary care physician and specialists.
+Life skills may include the following: household budgeting and financial management; utilizing public transportation (GET) or other local paratransit systems i.e. GET-A-Lift, CTSA, Kern Regional Transit; navigating through the social services system; problem-solving techniques; personal safety; attendant care management such as interviewing, hiring/firing, and training personal assistants to personal needs; and becoming a proactive consumer of health-care such as understanding medications, questions to ask of a physician, and choosing a primary-care physician and specialist.

-IL Skills classes are offered on the second and fourth Tuesday of each month from 2:00 p.m. to 3:00 p.m.
+IL Skills training is offered on the second and fourth Tuesday of each month from 2:00 p.m. to 3:00 p.m.